spotify/heroic/README.md

 ## HeroicShell

-Heroic comes with a shell that contains a set of useful tasks, these can either be run in a readline-based shell with some basic completions and history, or standalone.
+Heroic comes with a shell that contains many useful tasks, these can either be run in a readline-based shell with some basic completions and history, or standalone.

-You can use the following helper script to run the shell.
+You can use the following helper script to run the shell directly from the project.

 ```bash
 $ tools/heroic-shell [opts]